 - Plates and utensils so we have less waste

 - Coffee mug or something to hold liquids

 - Dry clothes for post-ride.
 Think of Fall weather patterns and bring layers.

 What If You Have to Bail?

 This is a long ride - about 29 miles with upteen feet of elevation gain.

-For 2013, we will have a couple Sag Wagons to pick up those who are unable to complete the ride.
+We will have a couple Sag Wagons to pick up those who are unable to complete the ride.
 We encourage riders to think about the course and know their abilities.
 That said, sometimes conditions or bike failures mean that you have to leave the ride before completion.
 If you do have to bail, please do so at one of the aid stations so you can inform a Caribou Classic volunteer that you are leaving the route.
 There will be a shuttle van picking up those in need at the aid stations.
 Otherwise get another rider or reliable buddy to inform a Volunteer that you are bailing.
 If you do not inform Caribou Classic volunteers that you have left the ride, we will send out search and rescue teams to find you and you will be billed for the expense - don't go there!

 What to Pack?

 On the Ride